 - What is the role of ICO project tokens in the model?

 - What is the timeline of the entire project?

-Tips on how to write a compelling ICO whitepaper that actually sells
+Tips on how to write a compelling Initial Coin Offering White Paper that actually sells

 An ICO white paper is a document which outlines the technology, uses and risks of a blockchain project.
 Generally speaking it’s constituted of: